yellowtree/geoip-detect/readme.txt

 = 2.11.0 =
 * FIX: Improve performance of unpacking the Maxmind file (Source: Automatic download) - important for hosts with a low max_execution_time.
+* NEW: On removal (in the Backend), the plugin will delete its options from the database and the downloaded Maxmind file

 = 2.10.0 =
 * NEW: The whitelisted proxies can now be subnets such as `11.11.11.0/24`